What To Pack on Safari to Africa -Gorilla Trekking Packing List

 10.Finally, Don’t forget patience, some common sense and your sense of humor

 Check online or ask your travel agent about the weather condition in the destination you will be heading to.
 Because you may not need any serious cold weather gear hence this lessens the number of luggage to carry.
 If you are going to countries which have temperatures dramatically when the sun goes down that drop during winter days – you will need a scarf, a beanie, gloves and a thick jacket!

 During winter months from June to August, areas like the Okavango, Kruger, Linyanti, and Hwange are very cold and literally freezing in the late evenings and early mornings.
 And this is exaggerated by the wind-chill factor felt while looking for wildlife on a game drive in an open vehicle.

 Time to Plan your Safari

 We hope that all the tips given above help you to figure out all that you need to carry or not to carry for your African safari.
-You will not regretleaving anything behind or carryings things you wouldn’t have needed for your safari.
+You will not regret leaving anything behind or carrying things you wouldn’t have needed for your safari.
 When all you have packed is right, you are ready to go for this unforgettable experience in Africa.